13

 The Swiss are famous not only for chocolate, watches, and knives but also for some quite high-tech weapons.
 Straight-pull bolt action Schmidt-Rubin’s family rifles were in service from the 1890s to the 1970s.
 This is probably the most accurate army rifle of all time.
 A real Swiss quality!

-Schmidt–Rubin k11 Rifle
+Schmidt–Rubin k11

-Schmidt–Rubin k11 Rifle
+Schmidt–Rubin k11

 • Date of Production: